 In the realm of wafer and chip testing of Optical MEMS devices, a number of interrelated technologies come together to enable reliable and efficient testing.
-These include wafer probers, optomechanical fixtures, advanced optical measurement instruments, electronic hardware, and customized test software using advanced algorithms.
+These include wafer probers, optomechanical fixtures, advanced optical measurement instruments, electronic and optical hardware, and customized test software using advanced algorithms.
 AGM has developed automated systems for testing MOEMS chips with high precision and high throughput.
 These test systems are often highly specialized, so that a different test station is used for testing each of AGM’s distinct products.
 For example, a different test station is used for AGM’s 2D Micromirror product, than the one used with AGM’s ESVOA product.
+There is another station for testing Mirror Array products.
 This specialized, multidisciplinary test capability is a key factor enabling AGM to bring Optical MEMS products to the market in a timely and reliable manner.